Gunfight at the O.K. Corral: Earp loses sheriff's office to Behan

 In the November 2, 1880, election for Pima County sheriff, Democrat Shibell ran against Republican Bob Paul, who was expected to win.
 Votes arrived as late as November 7, and Shibell was unexpectedly re-elected.
 He immediately appointed Johnny Behan as the new deputy sheriff for eastern Pima County, a job that Wyatt wanted.
 A controversy ensued when Paul uncovered ballot-stuffing by Cowboys and he sued to overturn the election.
 While San Simeon precinct, east of Tombstone, only had 10 registered voters, Shibell won that precinct with 103 votes to 1.
-Ike Clanton was the election inspector and Johnny Ringo was the one of the election judges.
+Ike Clanton was the election inspector and Johnny Ringo was one of the election judges.